Platopedia/platopedia.github.io/groups/artrade.md

 <div class="content-linebreak"></div>

-ArTrade helps you connect with trusted item traders and merchants from our community.
+Artrade helps you connect with trusted item traders and merchants from our community.

 <div class="content-contents text-left" data-open="true" data-icon="&#xf068;,&#xf067;">We provide <embed/></div>